John Means (baseball): Baltimore Orioles

 Means was named the Opening Day starter for the 2022 season, and pitched on April 7 against the Tampa Bay Rays.
 On April 13, Means pitched four innings against the Milwaukee Brewers before his removal from the game.
 He was diagnosed with elbow strain two days later and placed on the 10-day injured list.
 Means was transferred to the 60-day IL on April 17.
 Doctors determined that Means needed Tommy John surgery, which prematurely ended his 2022 season.
 He underwent surgery on May 11, 2022.
 On May 21, Means agreed to a two-year, $5.925 million contract with the Orioles to avoid arbitration.

 Means spent the majority of the 2023 season rehabilitating from surgery.
 The Orioles activated him from the injured list on September 12, 2023, and he pitched the first five innings in a 5-2 home loss to the St. Louis Cardinals later that same night.
-Means earned his first win in two years two starts later in a 2-1 road victory over the Cleveland Guardians on September 23 in which he pitched 8 1/3 innings including the first 7 2/3 without allowing a hit.
+Means earned his first win in two years two starts later in a 2-1 road victory over the Cleveland Guardians on September 23 in which he pitched 7 1/3 innings including the first 6 2/3 without allowing a hit.

 After missing a short time in 2024 due to injury, Means returned to make four starts and compile a 2.61 ERA with 16 strikeouts across 20 2/3 innings pitched.
 On May 31, 2024, it was announced that Means would be undergoing season-ending surgery to repair damage to his ulnar collateral ligament.
 On June 3, Means underwent Tommy John surgery for the second time, effectively ending his season.

 Cleveland Guardians

 On February 19, 2025, Means signed a one-year contract with the Cleveland Guardians that included a 2026 club option.
 He did not appear in the major leagues for Cleveland, making seven rehabilitation appearances for the High-A Lake County Captains and Triple-A Columbus Clippers.
 On November 6, the Guardians declined their club option on Means, making him a free agent.

+On December 18, 2025, Means announced that he was closing in on a contract with an unnamed team when he suffered an Achilles tendon rupture, effectively ending his season.

+Kansas City Royals

+On February 13, 2026, Means signed a two-year minor league contract with the Kansas City Royals.

 Personal life

 Means' father Alan worked with the International Brotherhood of Teamsters for more than 30 years.
 Alan was the Local 41 (Kansas City, Missouri) Secretary/Treasurer just before his death from pancreatic cancer at age 57 on August 5, 2020.
-His younger brother Jake played college baseball at Indiana State University before being selected by the Kansas City Royals in the 22nd round (475th overall) of the 2019 Major League Baseball Draft.
+His younger brother Jake played college baseball at Indiana State University before being selected by the Kansas City Royals in the 22nd round (475th overall) of the 2019 Major League Baseball draft.

 Means is married to former professional soccer player Caroline Stanley.
 They had their first child, a son, in 2020.